beikeshop/beikeshop/README.md

 ## 🌟 Key Features

+- **Open Source:** 100% open-source with full ownership of source code and data.

-- **Open Source & Easy to Use:** 100% open-source with full ownership.
-Designed for rapid deployment to go live in minutes.
+- **Easy to Use:** Designed for rapid deployment, allowing you to go from installation to a live store in minutes.

 - **Laravel Framework:** Built on Laravel 10+, adhering to standard MVC architecture and industry best practices.